mmistakes/made-mistakes-jekyll/src/_posts/work/2013-06-26-so-simple-jekyll-theme.md

 ---
-title: "So Simple, a Jekyll Theme"
+title: "So Simple, a Jekyll&#160;Theme"
 headline: "So Simple Theme"
 subheadline: "Built for Jekyll"
 excerpt: "A simple and responsive Jekyll theme for words and photos by designer Michael Rose."